#Culture2030Goal webinar

 #CULTUREcovid19 #Culture2030goal

-The UCLG Committee on culture and partners in the #Culture2030goal campaign have released, on 20 April 2020, a Statement on Culture and the COVID-19 pandemic.
-Signed by eight international cultural networks, the statement is framed in our commitment to the 2030 Agenda and the need to guarantee culture is at the heart of the UN Decade of Action for the SDGs.
+On 20 April 2020, the UCLG Committee on culture together with the partners of the #Culture2030goal campaign have published a Declaration on the Culture pandemic of COVID-19.
+Signed by eight international cultural networks, the statement was developed in the framework of our commitment to the 2030 Agenda, as well as our commitment to ensure that culture is placed at the heart of the UN Decade of Action for the realization of the SDGs.

-The statement is endorsed by the President of the United Nations General Assembly, His Excellency Mr Tijjani Muhammad-Bande.
+The President of the UN General Assembly, H.E.
+Mr Tijjani Muhammad-Bande supports this Declaration.
 See the press release.

-The official launch of the Statement took place on 21 May 2020, the World Day for Cultural Diversity for Dialogue and Development.
-The date illustrates the commitment of the campaign to the achievement of development goals, and in particular the 2030 Agenda.
-In this context, the organisations behind the Statement underline the need to ensure that culture is at the heart of the UN Decade of Action for the Sustainable Development Goals.
+The official launch of the Declaration took place on 21 May 2020, on the occasion of World Day for Cultural Diversity for Dialogue and Development.
+This date illustrates the commitment of the campaign towards the implementation of development goals, and in particular of the 2030 Agenda.
+In this context, the organisations behind the Declaration stress the need to ensure that culture is at the heart of the UN Decade of Action for Sustainable Development Goals.

-Also, a side-event entitled "Culture - An Accelerator Under-Used?
-Realising the Potential of Culture for Short-term and Long-term Sustainable Development" was organised by the coalition in the context of the United Nations High Level Political Forum 2020 (HLPF2020) on 13 July 2020.
+Also, a parallel session entitled "Culture - An underutilised Accelerator ?
+Realising the Potential of Culture for Sustainable Development in the short and long term" was organised by the coalition at in the framework of the High Level Political Forum (HLPF 2020) on 13 July at 2020.

 Report “Culture in the Implementation